-- Wash your hands and take your temperature, any reading above 99.6 ºF should not come to Mass.
+- Take your temperature, any reading above 99.6 ºF should not come to Mass.

 - For ages 10 and up (per CDC guidelines), face coverings are required before you enter and while you are in the building.

-- If possible, bring your own hand sanitizer that can be used before receiving Holy Communion.
+- If possible, bring your personal hand sanitizer that can be used before receiving Holy Communion.

 - Do NOT bring items that contain bleach into the sanctuary as this will damage the pews.

 - Please enter through the Narthex only, with an emphasis on social distancing, per household — as marked clearly with tape.
 Once Mass starts no one will be admitted to the Sanctuary.

 - The ushers will seat your household for the Mass in the designated spots capable of seating your family group.
 Groups larger than 8 will need to split up into 2 or more groups.